 The company serves domestic and international defense, civil, and commercial customers.
 The US government accounts for almost 85% of its revenues.
 Contracts with the US government are typically on a cost-type or fixed-price basis.
 Cost-type projects, which provide reimbursement for the contractor's incurred costs plus a fee, typically involve less risk.
 Fixed-price contracts are for a fixed amount regardless of potential cost overruns.

-Except for a slight dip in 2015, Northrop Grumman's revenue has seen steady growth the last five years, rising 25% between 2014 and 2018.
+Northrop Grumman's revenue has seen steady growth the last five years, rising 44% between 2015 and 2019.
 Growth during this period was chiefly driven by higher sales in the company's Aerospace Systems and Mission Systems segments.

-Cash at the end of 2018 was $1.6 billion, a decrease of $9.6 billion from the prior year.
-Cash from operations contributed $3.8 billion to the coffers, while investing activities used $8.9 billion, mainly for the Orbital ATK acquisition.
-Financing activities used $4.6 billion, primarily in the form of payment of long-term debt and stock repurchases.
+Cash at the end of 2019 was $2.2 billion.
+Cash from operations contributed to the coffer was $4.3 billion, while investing activities used $1.2 billion, mainly for capital expenditures.
+Financing activities used $2.4 billion, primarily in the form of payment of long-term debt, dividends payment, and stock repurchases.

 The 2018 purchase of Orbital ATK was a transformational move for Northrop Grumman and was potentially one of its largest acquisitions to date.
 The deal expanded Northrop Grumman's offerings to include ammunition, gun systems, and missile propulsion systems, not to mention satellites and space launch vehicles for traveling to and from the International Space Station.

 To fuel organic growth, Northrop Grumman is focused on the future frontiers of warfighting, space exploration, and information technologies.
-In 2019 the company was awarded a US Army contract to prototype a high energy laser weapon system mounted on Stryker combat vehicles for protection of frontline combat units.
+In 2019, the company was awarded a US Army contract to prototype a high energy laser weapon system mounted on Stryker combat vehicles for protection of frontline combat units.
+In the same year, the US Air Force has selected Northrop Grumman Corporation to deliver Cyber Enterprise Services (CES) on US Cyber Command's Unified Platform.
+Northrop Grumman is one of five companies each awarded $24 million over two years to perform the work.
 Northrop Grumman is also developing the next-generation bomber plane, the B-21 Raider.
 The B-21 is expected eventually to replace the B-2 stealth bomber.

-The company is also focused on growing its international sales, which it accomplished in 2018 by increasing non-US sales to 15% of total revenue.
+The company is also focused on growing its international sales.
 Northrop Grumman's international operations often take the form of joint ventures with foreign companies.
 An example is the company's joint venture that provides equipment fielding, training, maintenance, logistics and other support to Saudi Arabia's Ministry of the National Guard.